-One measure of the success of this plan will be the transformation of this Pilot Agreement into a long-term license.
-The spotlight should then be brightly cast on McBride, further distinguishing ourselves, allowing our innovation to be exhibited, and attracting more business and research to this area.
+One measure of the success of this plan will be the transformation of this Pilot Agreement into a long-term license (achieved Feb 2007).
+The spotlight should then be brightly cast on McBride, further distinguishing ourselves, allowing our innovation to be exhibited, and attracting more business and research to this area (ability to now enter into long-term agreements).
 Indeed, the McBride Community Forest should become a model for enhanced forest management in B.C. as well as other community-centred forest management operations across Canada.